allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 and resolves dynamic dependencies.
 What's more, third party libraries can be used in scripts, including them as dependencies using directives or annotations, and specified with gradle-style with group id, artifact id and version.
 For example if you write a script which copies data from a CSV file and inserts the data to a database you need to use a connector.
 You can achieve this by `@file:DependsOn` annotation.
-The sample below show how to connect to mongodb.
+The sample below shows how to connect to mongodb.
 String connection is required as argument e.g. `mongodb://localhost:27017/test-db`

 ```